fboender/awesome-devop-tools/README.md

   Documentation source files are written in Markdown, and configured with a single YAML configuration file.

+## Filesystems

+* **[mhddfs](https://romanrm.net/mhddfs)**: join several filesystems together to form a single larger one.
+* **[sshfs](https://github.com/libfuse/sshfs)**: allows you to mount a remote filesystem using SFTP.
+Most SSH servers support and enable this SFTP access by default, so SSHFS is very simple to use - there's nothing to do on the server-side.

 ## Linting

 * **[httpolice](https://github.com/vfaronov/httpolice)**: a validator for HTTP